j-emilsson/pokemon-reddest/README.md

 - ### Updated some existing moves
     - Trapping moves (Bind, Clamp, Fire Spin, Wrap) are now 2-5 hitting moves instead
+    - Splash is now Water type, has 40 power and increases evasion by 1 stage
     - Cut is now Steel type and has 60 power
     - Sky Attack has been changed to now attack immediately and also has a 30% chance to flinch
     - Strength is now Rock type
+    - Sonic Boom is now Electric type and has 40 power
+    - Struggle is now Typeless and can hit anything
+    - Submission now has 120 power, 100% accuracy and 15 PP
+    - Low Kick now has 60 power
+    - Rolling Kick now has 90 power
+    - Pay Day now has 100 power

+- ### Removed OHKO moves
+    - Guillotine
+    - Horn Drill
+    - Fissure

+- ### Removed/replaced some bad moves
+    - Vicegrip
+    - Whirlwind
+    - Roar
+    - Mist
+    - Rage
+    - Bide
+    - Poison Gas

 - ### New moves from later gens
     - Feint Attack